torsday/notebook/education/README.md

 -   [ ] sequence diagram of HTTP

--   [ ] Gang-of-Four design patterns
+-   [ ] Gang-of-Four design patterns. common patterns and their ideal usage.

 -   [ ] OOP concepts